Tyra Collette: Character biography

 Tyra is a resident of the fictional Dillon, Texas.
 She works at Applebee's and lives with her mother and older sister, who is a stripper.
 Little is known about her absent father.
-Initially the girlfriend of Tim Riggins, she spends most of the series actively hating Dillon, football, and the Dillon Panthers.
+Initially the girlfriend of Tim Riggins, she spends most of the series actively hating Dillon, Texas and everything about it, trying to get a way out of them.
+She eventually succeeds at the end of season three when she is accepted at University of Texas, which she starts attending at the beginning of season four and is still attending at the end of the series.

 Season one

 At the beginning of season one, Tyra is dating Tim Riggins despite publicly flirting with Brian "Smash" Williams.
 She eventually dumps Tim, but is still devastated when she learns he slept with his best friend's girlfriend, Lyla Garrity.

 After witnessing her mother's abuse at the hands of her boyfriend, Tyra encourages her mother to get a job and become independent.
-She secures an interview for her mother through Tim Riggins, who calls in a favor with Buddy Garrity.
+She secures an interview for her mother through Tim, who calls in a favor with Buddy Garrity.
 However, her mother and Buddy begin an affair and her mother is let go from her job when Buddy decides to end the affair.

 Tyra also strikes up a friendship with Julie Taylor.
 While the Taylors initially object to the friendship because Tyra's sister, Mindy, is a stripper and they fear Tyra is a bad influence, Tami Taylor changes her mind after she sees Tyra cleaning up after her drunk mother.
 Tami encourages Tyra to focus on school and getting into college.

 Tyra is assaulted by a stranger while waiting to meet Landry Clarke to study.
 She asks Landry to keep the assault a secret, trying to minimize its severity.
 However, encouraged by Matt to tell someone, Landry goes to Tami Taylor, who in turn convinces Tyra to file a police report.
 She is severely shaken after the attempted rape and becomes much closer to Landry.

 Season two

 In season two, Tyra is stalked and attacked for a second time by the same man in season one.
 Landry kills her attempted rapist and the two dispose of the body together after first attempting to save him.
 For a while, the two are constantly nervous and scared that the police will discover the body and they will go to jail.
 They begin a brief relationship, though Tyra eventually leaves him at the request of Landry's father, a town police officer, after the police decide not to bring charges against Landry.
 Tyra remains confused by the intensity of her feelings for Landry, keeping him at arm's length until another girl shows interest in him.
+In that moment, she realizes she really wants to be with him and asks him to be together.
+The two eventually start dating.